 When it comes to role-playing games, there’s no question that the Japanese are the undisputed kings of this genre.
 With a much improved influx of Western RPGs recently, including the incredible Witcher 3, developer Atlus responds with this absolute monster of a game.
-Persona 5 is not just one of the best role-playing games ever released, it’s a thought provocative journey in its own right that challenges the RPG genre with its mix of taboo, thought provocative themes and tightly refined gameplay mechanics across its 100+ hour play time.
+Persona 5 is not just one of the best role-playing games ever released, it’s a thought provoking journey in its own right that challenges the RPG genre with its mix of taboo themes and tightly refined gameplay mechanics across its 100+ hour play time.

 There’s no world map but the areas are still enjoyable to explore

 The story quickly becomes more complicated but to begin with, the general plot line follows a group of regular high school students who don costumes by night to become the notorious group called the Phantom Thieves.
 The thieves are tasked with entering palaces for various antagonists through the different chapters, battling a whole host of well designed monsters and navigating through ingeniously designed dungeons to find the heart and vanquish the darkness that’s gripped the host.
 To spoil much more would be a disservice to the game but suffice to say, the story holds up throughout the run time and everything is explained in a way that makes sense within the confines of the game.

 Every time it feels like Persona 5 is stagnating, another twist, gameplay mechanic or curve ball is thrown into the game.
 It’s wonderful stuff and considering the hefty play time this game boasts, it’s testament to what an impressive feat this is, even if you may well feel a little burnt out around the midway mark.
 Given how massive Persona 5 actually is, its length remains the game’s biggest Achilles’s heel.

 The various mini-games serve a purpose other than being a nice distraction